KRusso850/Syringe-Pump/code.md

 # Ardiuno Code for Syringe Pump

+Below is the code for the Arduino Uno and Arduino Mega.
+Copy and paste into Arduino IDE.

 ```
 // Define pin connections & motor's steps per revolution
 const int dirPin = 2;